What is Cloaking?

 • Is mobile-only content cloaking?

-• Can cloaking affect my ads account?
+• Can cloaking affect your ads account?

 Abisola